benbuck/finestray/README.md

 ### Spy feature

 If you don't know the executable, class, or title of a window, or just would like help filling those values, you can use the Spy feature.
-To use it, first open the [Settings](#settings) window, then press the "Spy" button.
-This will close the Settings window, then show you a message explaining that Spy mode is active, and that you can click on any window to select it.
-Press the "OK" button of that message, and then click on the window you want to obtain the executable, class, and title of.
-Once you have done that, the Settings window should re-appear, and those values should be filled in.
-You can modify them if you like, or leave them alone, and then press the Add button to create a new Auto-tray item for that window.
+To use it, first open the [Settings](#settings) window, find the crosshair icon next to the text that says "Spy (drag this):", and use your mouse to drag that icon onto the window that you want to obtain the executable, class, and title of.
+As you drag the crosshair around, the settings window should be updated with information about each window you move it over, and when you release the mouse button then the crosshair icon will return to its original position, and the values in the settings should stay filled in with whatever window you last dragged on top of.
+You can modify the values if you like, or leave them alone, and then press the Add button to create a new Auto-tray item for that window.

 If the Spy feature doesn't work for you, alternatively you can use another tool like [Window Spy](https://amourspirit.github.io/AutoHotkey-Snippit/WindowSpy.html) or